info

 JTDW

 Jonathan D. Wilson is a retirement plan counselor at Capital Group, home of American Funds.
-He has four years of industry experience and has been with Capital Group for three years (as of 12/31/2019).
-He holds a bachelor's degree in history from the University of Maryland.
-Jonathan is based in Weston, Conn.
+He has eight years of investment industry experience and has been with Capital Group for seven years.
+Prior to joining Capital, Jonathan worked as an associate trader at Goldman Sachs.
+Before that, he was a Navy SEAL in the United States Navy.
+He holds an MBA from the University of Oxford and a bachelor's degree in history from the University of Maryland.
+Jonathan is based in Denver, Colorado.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.